College of Arts and Sciences

-Are you naturally curious?
 Do you like solving puzzles?
 Big Data needs you!
 Come and hear about opportunities awaiting you in the exciting field of statistics.
-You could have one of the most in demand jobs of the 21st century!
+You could have one of the most in-demand jobs of the 21st century!

-Visit the new Purple Masque Theatre on the west side of Old Stadium for tours and treats.
-Keep your eyes open throughout the day; you never know when you might "See Theatre" around campus.
-Our roving performers could break out into a song, a speech, or a state fight!
+Visit the new Purple Masque Theatre on the west side of Memorial Stadium for tours and treats.
+Keep your eyes open throughout the day; you never know when you might “See Theatre” around campus.
+Our roving performers could break out into a song, a speech or a stage fight!